cpsubrian/node-blueprints/README.md

-# Brew
+# Blueprints

-A command-lind node.js/coffeescript utility for initializing project structures.
+A command-lind node.js utility for initializing project structures.

 ## Work in progress .. usagle and examples coming ##